gentlebrother/docker-game-doom/README.md

 # docker-game-doom

-Doom is a 1993 first-person shooter (FPS) game developed by id Software for MS-DOS.
+Doom is a 1993 first-person shooter (FPS) game developed by id Software for MS-DOS.<br/>
 Build in Docker and play in web browser.

 ![screen-1](https://github.com/sudocraft/docker-game-doom/blob/master/assets/img/screen-1.png)